 The first thing to understand is that the IELTS Speaking test is not a normal conversation.
 You are not there to exchange information socially, or to get to know the examiner.
 Your sole objective is to show how well you can speak English.
-As soon as you realise this, it becomes obvious that each question you are asked is an opportunity — to take advantage of those opportunities, you need to plan in advance.
+As soon as you realise this, it becomes obvious that each question you are asked is an opportunity to show them what you know.
+To take advantage of those opportunities, here is how you can plan your answers in advance.

-- You could simply answer ‘In Dubai.‘ This may be true, and after all, it does answer the question.
-But it gives the examiner no clue about your level of English, so you will not score any points.
+This may be true, and after all, it does answer the question.
+But it doesn’t give the examiner any clue about your English level, so you will not score any points.

 There are several topics for Speaking Part 1 that are quite predictable (home, family, job, hobbies, etc.).
-Prepare some impressive phrases and expressions like the ones above that you can use when talking about them.
+Prepare some phrases and expressions, like the ones above, that you can use when talking about them.